bdukes/Responsive-Views-with-Knockout/README.md

 It's using the impress.js presentation framework, and this repository is forked from that one as a starting point.

+It also uses some stock photos from http://www.public-domain-image.com

 LICENSE
 ---------